 Let's face it: committed relationships have aspects of both business and pleasure, whether or not you choose to think about it.
 Did you know that financial disagreements are the #1 cause of relationship strife and separation?
 You can avoid mismatched expectations and misunderstandings by having open conversations and putting the details of your expectations in writing.
 Clear communication is key for relationship health!

 An agreement usually addresses how you will handle your finances during your relationship, and what will happen in the event of a separation or death.
-It will be tailored to your exact needs and wishes.
+Rest assured that the agreement will be tailored to your exact needs and wishes.

 I'm Christina Vinters, a nationally designated Chartered Mediator, (Non-Practicing) Lawyer, Author, and Host of the Divorce Well Podcast.